- Norfolk Public Schools

 Virginia Language & Literacy Screening System (VALLSS)

-Students identified in the High Risk category are the most likely to experience ongoing reading challenges.
-To ensure these students receive the support they need, they qualify for additional intervention services through the Early Intervention Reading Initiative (EIRI) and the Virginia Literacy Act.
-This includes 2.5 hours per week of targeted intervention services in addition to their regular classroom instruction, and the development of a Student Reading Plan.
+- Student Reading Plans (SRPs): Students identified as High Risk are most likely to experience ongoing reading challenges.
+Under the VLA, these students qualify for additional intervention services through the Early Intervention Reading Initiative (EIRI).
+This includes 2.5 hours per week of targeted intervention in addition to core reading instruction, along with the development of an individual Student Reading Plan.

 STAR Reading Assessment